moledoc/moledoc/Git/README.md

 git worktree add feature2
 ```

-We must describe to git, which files we want to commit.
-For that we stage the files with the command add.
+When we want to add files to remote repository, we need to describe, which files we want to commit.
+For that we stage the files with the command **add**.

 ```sh
 # stage file in the directory where the terminal is currently located